The concept of the STEM MBA

 Further, in a scenario where you are trying to stay ahead of the competition and acquire the best skills, the STEM MBA offers the perfect solution.
 The world markets are dynamic and therefore, possessing the ability to analyze and strategize can set you apart from your peers.
 Those with a STEM degree display technical competence, unlike the regular MBA counterparts.
 Such candidates are able to balance soft skills with technical know-how making them far more attractive to employers.

-How is it different from the regular MBA?
+How is the STEM MBA different from the regular MBA?

 According to a report published by McKinsey Global Institute in 2016, most of the companies across the world are lagging behind in multiple dimensions of Data Analytics.
 While organizations have been placing their bets on Big Data, the transformation to a data-driven company has not been easy for many of them.
 While some struggle with business processes, the challenge has been hiring the right talent.